jewelry

 Goldette often styled their jewelry to look like parts of Victorian fine jewelry were pieced together and made by a jeweler into a bracelet or a brooch.

 Georg Jensen founded his silver company in 1904 and died in 1935 but his company and legacy live on.
 Collectors of modern design covet the work from this company which include pieces from modern architect Arne Jacobsen of Ant and Swan chair fame.
-Jewelry with the Georg Jensen mark commands very high prices in today’s market.
-Even a small unassuming brooch can fetch over $200.
-The older more intricate jewelry would make fine investment pieces.
+Jewelry with the Georg Jensen mark commands very high prices in today’s market even for a small unassuming brooch.
+The older more intricate jewelry are fine investment pieces.

 Haskell, Miriam - 1924 - Present